 Here are some resources for investment planning:

-The stock market had a few bounces in 2021, but is up significantly for the year.
+The stock market fell significantly in 2022.
 Are you still in your optimal asset allocation positions?
 If not, it may be time to re-balance to restore your target percentages.

 By re-balancing your investments, you can effectively minimize risk.
 Re-balancing essentially involves buying and selling portions of an investment portfolio to bring the weight of each asset class back to its target state.